 We recognise that the development of independent learning habits is critical to student success and that by having access to digital technology students can use the varied learning tools and online resources available to help them realise their full potential.

-Our new bring your own device scheme (BOYD) has been created to specifically support our Key Stage 4 and 5 students.
+Our new bring your own device scheme (BYOD) has been created to specifically support our Key Stage 4 and 5 students.
 By using Leigh Academies Trust buying power, and dealing directly with the IT provider, we have achieved significant savings against standard retail pricing to enable all students to lease-purchase their own Chromebook!

 What is a Chromebook?

 A Chromebook runs Google’s Chrome OS as its operating system.
 Chromebooks start up in seconds and offer thousands of apps for productivity and creativity.

 Long battery life: Their battery life can last for more than 10 hours!

 Work online or offline: Various cloud-based apps can take advantage of local storage to ensure you keep working offline.
 Your changes are then automatically synced when you next go online.

 Protected: Chromebooks also have built-in virus protection and back up all your files online to the cloud rather than storing them on the actual device.